BihanDasgupta/Bihan-Official-Website/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

 ## 🙏 Credits

 - **Design Inspiration**: [PoppyNest](https://poppynest.netlify.app/)
 - **Icons**: Emoji-based icons for universal compatibility
 - **Fonts**: System fonts for optimal performance
 - **Animations**: Custom CSS animations and transitions

----

-**Your dreamy portfolio is ready to impress! 🌸✨**

-Built with love and lots of pink sparkles for Bihan Dasgupta 💖